Ecnomiohyla rabborum: Description

-The hind limbs were slender and of moderate length.
-Like the hands, the feet were very large.
+The hind limbs are slender and of moderate length.
+Like the hands, the feet are very large.
 When resting, the heels of the legs barely overlapped each other.
 If stretched forward up the length of the body, the tibiotarsal articulation (the "ankle") would reach beyond the eyes.
-Like the arms, a fringe of scalloped skin also extended from the heel to the base of the foot on each leg, continuing as a low ridge to the base of the disc of the fifth toe.
-The toes, like the fingers, possessed flattened discs at the tips, though they were slightly smaller in diameter.
-The tubercles on the tipmost joints of the fifth toes were larger than all of the other subarticular tubercles on the toes.
-Interspersed between them were numerous small and conical tubercles.
-The toes were also fully webbed.
+Like the arms, a fringe of scalloped skin also extends from the heel to the base of the foot on each leg, continuing as a low ridge to the base of the disc of the fifth toe.
+The toes, like the fingers, possess flattened discs at the tips, though they are slightly smaller in diameter.
+The tubercles on the tipmost joints of the fifth toes are larger than all of the other subarticular tubercles on the toes.
+Interspersed between them are numerous small and conical tubercles.
+The toes are also fully webbed.

-The skin of E. rabborum was granular in texture and predominantly a mottled brown.
-The upper surfaces of the limbs was also mottled brown while the rear surfaces of the thighs were a pale yellow.
-The chin and upper chest was distinctively brown, though the rest of the underside of the body was mostly white speckled with irregular brown spots.
-The eyelids and upper surfaces of the limbs and back were studded with green flecks, the appearance and positions of which could be changed by the animal voluntarily (metachrosis).
-The irises of the eyes was uniformly reddish brown.
+The skin of E. rabborum is granular in texture and predominantly a mottled brown.
+The upper surfaces of the limbs is also mottled brown while the rear surfaces of the thighs are a pale yellow.
+The chin and upper chest is distinctively brown, though the rest of the underside of the body is mostly white speckled with irregular brown spots.
+The eyelids and upper surfaces of the limbs and back are studded with green flecks, the appearance and positions of which could be changed by the animal voluntarily (metachrosis).
+The irises of the eyes are uniformly reddish brown.

-During the breeding season, adult males of the species were characterized by greatly enlarged upper arms (humerus) with a bony ridge covered by skin and black keratinized spines.
-Spines were also present on the upper surface of the area just before the thumbs.
-These spines were likely used during amplexus.
+During the breeding season, adult males of the species are characterized by greatly enlarged upper arms (humerus) with a bony ridge covered by skin and black keratinized spines.
+Spines are also present on the upper surface of the area just before the thumbs.
+These spines are likely used during amplexus.